Stochastic Learning of Semiparametric Monotone Index Models with Large Sample Size: The KMBGD Algorithm

+is an index set that is randomly drawn from $\{1,2,\cdots,n\}$ with replacement and is independent over $k$.
+In other words, under MBGD algorithm, in each iteration I randomly draw a subset of size $B$, and then update the estimator based on such subsample.

+Given a choice of the subsample size $B$, to apply the MBGD algorithm (\ref{known_loss}) to estimate $\boldsymbol{\beta}^{\star}$, it remains to choose the loss function.
+Following \citet{agarwal2014least} and \citet{khan2022}, I consider the loss function

-for some sufficiently large positive constant $A$.
-They argue that loss function (\ref{loss_function}) has many properties such as global minimization at $\boldsymbol{\beta}^{\star}$ and positive definite Hessian matrix with respect to $\boldsymbol{\beta}_e$.
-Based on iteration (\ref{known_loss}) and loss function (\ref{loss_function}), the BGD estimator is constructed based on the following iteration procedure:
+for some sufficiently large positive constant $A$. \citet{khan2022} show that loss function (\ref{loss_function}) has many properties such as global minimization at true parameter $\boldsymbol{\beta}^{\star}$ and positive definite Hessian matrix with respect to $\boldsymbol{\beta}_e$.
+Based on the MBGD updating rule (\ref{known_loss}) and loss function (\ref{loss_function}), the MBGD estimator of $\boldsymbol{\beta}_{e}^{\star}$ is constructed based on the following iteration procedure: